skiiipy69/QuizVibe/README.md.md

   <a href="#tech-stack">Tech Stack</a> •
   <a href="#team">Team</a>
 </p>

-## Overview 🚀
+Overview 🚀

-QuizVibe is an interactive quiz platform designed to make learning engaging and fun.
-With multiple topics, difficulty levels, and detailed performance tracking, users can challenge themselves while monitoring their progress.
+QuizVibe is a portfolio project developed as part of the ALX Africa Software Engineering Program.
+This interactive quiz platform demonstrates the practical application of full-stack development skills acquired during the program, showcasing modern web development practices, user-centric design, and secure authentication implementation.
+ALX Africa Context 🌍
+This project represents the culmination of our learning journey at ALX Africa, where we've applied:

+Full-stack development principles
+User authentication and security
+Database management
+Responsive design
+Team collaboration
+Project management
 ## Features ✨

 - 🔐 **Secure Authentication**